hellerlu/GPR-repo/euler-prep/how_to_euler.md

 > export OMP_NUM_THREADS=6
 > srun --cpu-bind=cores python main_gprMax_run.py

-## Directory structure according to my runner files
+## Directory structure according to thesis runner files
 Always stay within the directory where you've placed all your gprMax files/folders This is your main working directory.
-In order to run my runner files, please put a folder `files` in the same directory.
+In order to run the thesis runner files, please put a folder `files` in the same directory.
 Within this `files` folder, put a subfolder called `output_files`.
 In this folder all outputs will be stored according to its definition in the .in file of the models.
 Put all your models (.in) within the `files` folder.